The 2025 Status list is live ! View all posts

 Understanding Your Skin Type

-Before you begin, the most important step is identifying your skin type.
+Before you begin, the most crucial step is identifying your skin type.
 Understanding whether your skin is dry, oily, combination, normal, or sensitive will allow you to tailor your products and routine to your specific needs.

 • Oily skin: Excess sebum production leads to shininess and enlarged pores.
 Oil control is crucial.